jolo-dev/cdk-restapi-stack/README.md

 In general, it would be good if you document your code when you think it needs more expression by using CodeTour.

 [Learn more](https://marketplace.visualstudio.com/items?itemName=vsls-contrib.codetour)

+## Troubleshooting

+### Singular vs Plural (Unique Lambda Names)

+Each Lambda should be unique therefore its naming.
+Verify that Lambdas in the `get`- Folder have different names than in the `post`, or `put`- folder.

+### Bundling was stucked

+It could happen that you bundled a code which got stucked.
+Simply delete `lambdas/dist`- Folder

+### Too many assets/CFN

+In order to have a clean development environment, it might be good to delete `cdk.out` which has old synthesized CFN.